wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 Talk http to google.
 Request google.com home page, see what you get back.
 Inspect the HTTP Response header on top.

-**Chrome console**

-The console is going to be your friend.

-Load any web site in your browser and open the console: View -> Developer -> JavaScript Console

-Let's look at some tabs:

-- Elements: this is the html document and css styles that make up the page

-- Network: Examine http requests that the browser sends to the server.

-- Console - a place to talk Javascript to the page, that's for later